 We understand that it is a difficult situation when an accident has caused the death of a loved one, and we also understand that it may not be very easy to talk about, but the solicitors we work with are here to help; they can help address the financial burden you may have been left with due to your loved one’s accident, and help you recover from it.

 How we can help

 Here at The Compensation Experts, we work with solicitors who deal with accidents at work every day, including falling from height.
-Contact us today by filling in our form or call us on 01614138765 to speak to one of our friendly knowledgeable advisors.
+Contact us today by filling in our form or call us on 01614138765 to speak to one of our friendly knowledgeable agents.

 Am I eligible for fall compensation?

 If you have experienced injury after falling from a height in the last 3 years, and it wasn’t your fault, you might be eligible for fall compensation.
 If you were a child at the time of falling from height, however, you may have longer to make a claim.

 Not all falling accidents are the same, so it can be difficult knowing how much compensation from a fall you can claim without first understanding the circumstances.
 Similarly, it’s near-impossible to provide a one-size-fits-all fall compensation calculator.
 However, factors that contribute to the final figure include the extent of your injuries, your loss of earnings, and estimated future losses.